Pokecord-Official/Pokecord-Guide/commands/battle.md

 ## Battle Actions

-Battle actions such as `Z-Move`, `Mega`, `Ultra Burst`, `Dyamax` and `Terastallize` are generation specific and only available in PvP, Cross Server & AI Trainer battles.
+Battle actions such as `Z-Move`, `Mega`, `Ultra Burst`, `Dyamax` and `Terastallize` are generation specific and only available in PvP, Cross Server, Gym & AI Trainer battles.
 Terastallizing is only available for generations 9 or above while all other actions are available for generations 8 or below.